Enhancing Undergraduate Research Experiences and Creative Activities

 - Talk to other undergraduates in your major who are currently engaged in research or creative activities.
 They can let you know how they got their foot in the door.

 Sam Houston State University recognizes the value of undergraduate scholarship—both for our students and our faculty members.
 The term “scholarship” is meant in the largest possible sense, embracing all disciplines; at the same time, it is shorthand for a much broader world that encompasses all forms of creative activity, scholarship, application and discovery.
+It includes:

 - research in the traditional sense (such as a team of scientists working in a laboratory or field setting)